Danpmas/Vital_Sense/README.md

 3. Modify the serial port name in the Python script to match the port your Arduino Uno board is connected to.
 You can find the port name in the Arduino IDE under `Tools > Port`.

+4. Run the QUEST.ino code, making sure the red light on the MAX30102 sensor is on.

-4. Run the Python script.
+5. Run the Python script.
 This will continuously read data from the Arduino board and log it to a .txt file.

-5. Place your finger on the MAX30105 sensor to measure SpO2 and heart rate.
+6. Place your finger on the MAX30102 sensor to measure SpO2 and heart rate.
 The data will be logged to the .txt file.

 ## File Descriptions